420blaze420/tape0002/README.md

 * The new wireless network must be integrated with the current wired network, supporting communication between wired and wireless users.

 #### Security configuration
+* Must implement WPA 3 security protocol on the new wireless network.
 * The new wireless network must be integrated with the current wired network to support security concerns regarding communications or company data leaking out of the domain.
 * Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.
 * Must complete a series of network tests to validate whether or not it was a successful deployment.